logfellow/logstash-logback-encoder/README.md

 ### Encoder / Layout

-You can use the [`LogstashEncoder`](/src/main/java/net/logstash/logback/encoder/LogstashEncoder.java) or [`LogstashLayout`](/src/main/java/net/logstash/logback/layout/LogstashLayout.java) with other logback appenders.
+You can use the any encoders/layouts provided by the logstash-logback-encoder library with other logback appenders.

-For example, to output logstash compatible JSON to a file, use the `LogstashEncoder` with the `RollingFileAppender` in your `logback.xml` like this:
+For example, to output LoggingEvents to a file, use the `LogstashEncoder` with the `RollingFileAppender` in your `logback.xml` like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>